SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 Name: `fs.s3a.server-side-encryption-algorithm`\
 Value: `AES256`

-**SSE-KMS**: An AES256 key is generated in S3, and encrypted with a secret key provided by Amazon’s Key Management Service (KMS), a key referenced by name.
+**SSE-KMS**: An AES256 key is generated in S3, and encrypted with a secret key provided by Amazon’s Key Management Service (KMS).
+The key must be referenced by name by Cumulocity IoT DataHub.
 Enabling SSE-KMS requires to add the following key-value pairs to the *Additional Properties* section:\
 Name: `fs.s3a.server-side-encryption-algorithm`\
 Value: `SSE-KMS`